Do you ever wonder if you’re using the most time efficient workflow?

 - Add Current Image

-Say you have a day when you went to Yosemite, you can load those images and Add Current Folder.
-It will ask you to type the name of this Bookmark and it will then store that set of photos under your bookmarks for you to load instantly at anytime.
-Just remember to always save your work.
+Say you have a day when you go to Yosemite.
+You can load those images and Add the Current Folder.
+It will ask you to type the name of this Bookmark, and it will then store that set of photos under your bookmarks for you to load instantly at any time.
+Just remember to save your work permanently.

 Working With Iridient Conclusions

-You could probably even use similar workflows with Apples Photo Application, although that application is not as flexible when it comes to organization and managing your photos from my experience.
+You could probably even use similar workflows with Apple’s Photo Application, although that application is not as flexible regarding organization and managing your photos, from my experience.

-However it is can be great for your final exports, since it works with the cloud where you’ll forever have backups if anything catastrophic were to happen.
-I personally use a Dropbox folder for my cloud based backups.
+However, it can be great for your final exports since it works with the cloud, where you’ll forever have backups if anything catastrophic happens.
+I personally use a Dropbox folder for my cloud-based backups.